-We calculate "Core FFO" by adjusting FFO to exclude the impact of certain items that we do not consider reflective of our on-going operating performance.
-Core FFO adjustments consist of (i) acquisition expenses, (ii) loss on extinguishment of debt, (iii) the amortization of the loss on termination of interest rate swaps, (iv) impairments of right-of-use assets and (v) other amounts as they may occur.
-We believe that Core FFO is a useful supplemental measure as it provides a more meaningful and consistent comparison of operating performance and allows investors to more easily compare the Company's operating results.
+We calculate "Core FFO" by adjusting FFO for non-comparable items outlined in the reconciliation below.
+We believe that Core FFO is a useful supplemental measure and that by adjusting for items that are not considered by us to be part of our on-going operating performance, provides a more meaningful and consistent comparison of our operating and financial performance period-over-period.
 Because these adjustments have a real economic impact on our financial condition and results from operations, the utility of Core FFO as a measure of our performance is limited.
 Other REITs may not calculate Core FFO in a consistent manner.
 Accordingly, our Core FFO may not be comparable to other REITs' core FFO.
 Core FFO should be considered only as a supplement to net income computed in accordance with GAAP as a measure of our performance.